Home » Current Course Material » PECN 6000, What’s Happening to Democratic Capitalism?

 ○ Klobuchar (2021).
 Antitrust: Taking on Monopoly Power from the Gilded Age to the Digital Age.
 New York: Alfred A. Knopf, a division of Penguin Random House LLC.

-● 11 September: What’s Happening to Income Distribution?
+● Background: What’s Happening to Income Distribution?

 ■ Alvaredo, Atkinson, Piketty and Saez (2013).
 “The Top 1 Percent in International and Historical Perspective.”
 The Journal of Economic Perspectives, V.27-#3, 3-20.